Rosacea is not just redness.

 Here are the proven benefits of phototherapy for your skin:

-1. Low-Level Laser Therapy was repeatedly proven times to naturally reduce inflammation and pain.
+1. Low-Level Laser Therapy has repeatedly been proven to naturally reduce inflammation and pain.

 When you control inflammation, it reduces swelling, redness, itching, and pain.